The Criminal Process In California

 The Criminal Investigation

 When police investigate you for a reported crime, you and your loved ones are not required to participate or cooperate in the investigation.
 Police may incorporate techniques such as audio surveillance, wiretaps, video surveillance and interviews to obtain evidence against you.
 They can call you, show up at your business or home or meet you in a public place.
-Before answering any questions, tell them you are invoking your constitutional right to remain silent and call your defense attorney.
+Before answering any questions, tell them you are invoking your constitutional right to remain silent and call your attorney.

 The Actual Arrest